aws-samples/amazon-cloudfront-log-analysis/lab2-elk-cloudfront-log-analysis/README.md

 			#domain from CloudFormation stach output "ESDomainEndpoint"
 			hosts =>["<Elasticsearch Domain>"]

-			#Point "region" to AWS Region you have created the CloudFormation stack in.
+			#Point "region" to AWS Region you have created the CloudFormation stack in. e.g. eu-west-1
 			region => "<AWS REGION YOU CREATED YOUR STACK IN>" }
 	}